multipaths/DiffuPy/examples/README.rst

 | Gene D       | 3          |
 +--------------+------------+

+.. |LogFC| replace:: Log\ :sub:`2`\ FC

-3. Finally, you can provide a dataset with a column 'Node' containing node IDs, a column 'logFC' with their log :sub:`2` FC and a column 'p-value' with adjusted p-values.
+3. Finally, you can provide a dataset with a column 'Node' containing node IDs, a column 'logFC' with their |LogFC| and a column 'p-value' with adjusted p-values.

 +--------------+------------+---------+
 | Node         |   LogFC    | p-value |